LioQing/comp3278-icms/README.md

 The project requires Python (developed and tested in 3.11) and Node.js (developed and tested in 18.17.1)

-The required files may all be downloaded from the release page on GitHub.

 After downloading the files, extract the files to a directory.

 ### MySQL